kNNSampler: Stochastic Imputations for Recovering Missing Value Distributions: Synthetic Data Experiments

 where $z, z' \stackrel{i.i.d.}{\sim} Q$ and $z^*, z^{*'} \stackrel{i.i.d.}{\sim} Q^*$.

-A lower energy distance means that the two joint distributions are more similar, implying a better recovery of the missing value distribution.
-A higher energy distance implies that the imputed distribution is more different from the true data distribution.
+A lower energy distance indicates that the two joint distributions are more similar, implying better recovery of the missing-value distribution.
+A higher energy distance indicates that the imputed distribution is more dissimilar to the true data distribution.

-\paragraph{P-values} Along with the energy distance itself, we report the p-value from a permutation two-sample test using the energy distance as a test statistic, where the null hypothesis is the identity of the two joint distributions $Q(x,y)$ and $Q^*(x,y)$.
-A smaller p-value suggests more significantly that the null hypothesis is false, implying that the imputed distribution $Q^*(x,y)$ is dissimilar to the true missing value distribution $Q(x,y)$.
-A larger p-value suggests that there is no evidence of the null hypothesis being false, suggesting that the imputed dataset is not statistically distinguishable from the dataset with true missing responses.
-Therefore, a larger p-value implies a better distribution recovery performance of the imputation method.